Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Concluding Comments

 \section{Concluding Comments}

 As mentioned in the introduction, this paper has two main objectives.
-The first one is to show that, for a given quantum principal $\G$–bundle over an $n$–dimensional spectral triple, one can always study the gauge Dirac operator associated with any quantum principal connection (see Definition \ref{diracoperator}).
-This was covered in Section~5.1 and is made possible by Theorem \ref{fgs}.
+The first one is to show that, for a given quantum principal $\G$--bundle over an $n$--dimensional spectral triple, one can always study the gauge Dirac operator associated with any quantum principal connection (see Definition \ref{diracoperator}).
+This was covered in Section 5.2 and is made possible by Theorem \ref{fgs}.
 Moreover, as noted in Remark \ref{remayanmills}, in principle, this formulation does not provide additional information about the quantum spaces.
 However, if the studied quantum vector bundle is the associated quantum vector bundle of some quantum principal bundle corresponding to a finite--dimensional corepresentation, then the gauge Dirac operator of a quantum principal connection is always a suitable and interesting object of study.

 The second objective constitutes the core of this paper and consists in presenting the two Yang--Mills functionals that can be defined in non--commutative geometry: the non-commutative analytical Yang--Mills functional (see Definition \ref{yangmills}) and the non--commutative geometrical Yang--Mills functional (see Definition \ref{yangmills1}).
 The first functional has been studied in detail for many quantum spaces over the past decades \cite{con,lan,lan2}.
 In contrast, the second functional was originally proposed in \cite{saldym}.
-It is worth mentioning that in \cite{saldym} we showed that the non--commutative geometrical Yang--Mills functional can be applied to three different classes of qpb's.
-In the present paper, we have worked with another class of qpb's suitable for the theory (see Remark \ref{assuptions}), and, as mentioned at the beginning of Section 6, the qpb's presented in \cite{lan2,lan4} are precisely examples for which the theory of this paper holds.
+It is worth mentioning that in \cite{saldym} we showed that the non--commutative geometrical Yang--Mills functional can be applied to two different classes of qpb's.
+In the present paper, we have worked with another class of qpb's suitable for the theory (see Remark \ref{assuptions}).

 The two Yang--Mills functionals are, in principle, mathematically distinct.
-The non--commutative analytical Yang--Mills functional measures the squared norm of a qlc compatible with the metric, whereas the non--commutative geometrical Yang--Mills functional measures the squared norm of a qpc.
+The non--commutative analytical Yang--Mills functional measures the squared norm of the curvature of a qlc compatible with the metric, whereas the non--commutative geometrical Yang--Mills functional measures the squared norm of the curvature of a qpc.
 However, by Theorem \ref{fgs}, the gauge qlc associated with every qpc is compatible with the metric, which suggests that their corresponding {\it field equations} (equations (\ref{ymanalitic}), (\ref{ymgeometric}), respectively) may share solutions.